 As a successful event planner, you can slowly build a solid portfolio, which will help you get larger events, a wider network, and a higher income.
 Plus, as with DJing, the majority of these events will be held on the weekend - meaning that it slots in perfectly with a 9-5 day job.

-35. Try Trading
+35. Try trading

 For all lovers of finance, money, and the stock market, trading might just spark your interest.